-Buying Burial Insurance for your parents is a good idea even if you know for sure that they already coverage in place.
+Buying Burial Life Insurance for parents is a good idea even if you know for sure that they already coverage in place.

 The last thing that you’ll want to deal with when you are grieving over the death of a parent is whether or not they had enough life insurance to cover the cost of their funeral and burial.

-For more information about Burial Insurance or to get a free and confidential quote, call LJM Life Insurance at (844)-528-8688 during normal business hours or contact us through our website at your convenience.
+For more information about Burial Life Insurance for parents or to get a free and confidential quote, call LJM Life Insurance at (844)-528-8688 during normal business hours or contact us through our website at your convenience.